-Lamb is one of our dogs’ meaty favourites and it’s readily available here in New Zealand, but you can swap it for any lean ground meat that suits you and your dog.
-Using a meatloaf style recipe instead of a more conventional pupcake makes this cake more of an indulgent birthday dinner snack or meaty treat than a dessert.
+Lamb is one of our dogs’ meaty favourites.
+The boys don’t have it very often, which make the scent and flavour of a lamb cake even more special.
+Lamb is readily available here in New Zealand, but you can easily swap it for any lean ground meat that suits you and your dog.
+Using a meatloaf style recipe instead of a conventional pupcake makes this cake more of an indulgent birthday dinner snack or meaty treat than a dessert.
 Much to the joy and delight of my meat-loving salivating sous-chefs.
-This particular lamb cake was made for Humphrey’s 4th birthday.
-See his birthday post for more party photos and details on his other tasty celebration treats.
+This extra special lamb cake was made for Humphrey’s 4th birthday.
+You can paw your way over to his birthday post for more party photos and details on his other tasty celebration treats.

 Layered Lamb Meatloaf Dog Birthday Cake Recipe

 Dog Birthday Cake with Lamb Meatloaf and Mashed Potato Frosting

 This tasty lamb dog birthday cake recipe fits two mini-springform pans (affiliate link), as pictured.
 You can use it in different pans, make meaty muffins, or roll it into meatballs, if you prefer.
 I find that lamb is often still quite juicy even when lean, but the oats and flax in this recipe soak up that moisture during baking.
 The end result is a nice dense meatloaf cake, sort of like a hamburger patty in consistency.
 Doggone delicious!
 Layering and frosting the cake are optional, but excellent for creating a special party look.

 - Approximately 400g lean ground lamb (or other meat of your preference)

 - 1 cup rolled oats

 - 1-2 tbsp ground flax or LSA (optional)

 - Sprinkle of finely grated cheese (optional)